cnesbit1/startup/README.md

 ## HTML Deliverable

-- HTML pages - Two HTML page that represent the ability to login and vote.
+- HTML Pages - There are HTML pages that represent the ability to login, vote, and add new submissions.
+- Proper Use of HTML Tags -
-- Links - The login page automatically links to the voter page.
-The voter page contains links for every voting choice.
+- Links - The login page has a link which connects to the roster page which contains links back to the login page and to the user submission page.
+The user submission page has two links to either log out or go back to the roster page.
-- Text - Each of the voting choices is represented by a textual description.
+- Application Text Content - Each of the voting choices is represented by a textual description.
+- Third Party Service Call Placeholder -
-- Images - I couldn't figure out how to include an image and so I didn't do this.DB/Login
+- Application Images - I couldn't figure out how to include an image and so I didn't do this.
+- Login Placeholder -
-- Input box and submit button for login.
+- Database Placeholder - Input box and submit button for login.
 The voting choices represent data pulled from the database.
-- WebSocket - The count of voting results represent the tally of realtime votes.
+- WebSocket Placeholder - The count of voting results represent the tally of realtime votes.